-The Salaried course at The Heath Teaching School is offered in collaboration with LJMU and is aimed at applicants with prior experience.
+The Salaried course at The Heath Consortium is offered in collaboration with LJMU and is aimed at applicants with prior experience.
 This normally involves previous employment in a school-setting but other career changers are welcome to apply.
 Applicants for this employment-based route must apply with the support of a school who is willing to employ them as an unqualified teacher for the duration of the programme.

 As a Salaried School Direct trainee you may be expected to teach up to 90% of a teacher timetable and be responsible for the planning, teaching and assessment of your class(es) from early on in the year.
 Trainees on the salaried programme are selected, recruited and employed directly by schools, and often continue teaching in their school following training.

 In order to achieve Qualified Teacher Status, you will demonstrate that you are able to meet all the requirements of the Teachers’ Standards.
 This aspect of assessment is largely undertaken by our school-based mentors.
 LJMU staff are in regular contact with all trainees on placement, undertake co-observations of their teaching and Quality Assure the school-based training.

 Your school-based experience takes place largely in your employing school, supported by well- trained mentors.
 A member of LJMU staff is attached to each school and is responsible for visiting regularly in order to support trainees and their mentors.
 Relationships are very close and constructive.